 Here is a back-to-basics recipe for Easy Homemade Flour Tortillas.
 Not only are these tortillas simple to prepare, but they are made with just a few ingredients, and my family actually thinks they taste even better than store-bought flour tortillas.
 They are versatile, too.
 Delicious in your favorite Mexican recipes, but also good to use as wraps, and even for mini pizza crusts.

 Now don’t get me wrong, there is nothing wrong with store-bought tortillas.
 They are fairly inexpensive to buy, and they get the job done.
-But fresh tortillas have a texture and flavor that just can’t be matched by the premade flour tortillas.
+But fresh tortillas have a texture and flavor that just can’t be matched by premade flour tortillas.
 You can really elevate a batch of simple enchiladas just by using homemade tortillas.

 But taste alone isn’t the only reason I am sharing this recipe.
 I also feel like it’s important to get back to the basics in these uncertain times and to have solid recipes like this on hand.
 There is comfort and reassurance in being able to pull a few common ingredients from your pantry to make something that you would normally run to the store to buy.
 There is a little bit of magic in simple acts of self-reliance.

 And the knowledge of how to make the staples we can rely on for sustenance is something I believe has been lost a bit in recent years.
 With a mind-boggling array of choices at the typical supermarket, and with cooking shows that really push the idea of variety in terms of ingredients and recipes, these simple types of recipes have fallen by the wayside.
-Breads, beans, stews, fresh vegetables, roasted meats are the kind of foods that our grandparents relied on daily for nourishment.
+Bread, beans, stews, fresh vegetables, and roasted meats are the kind of foods that our grandparents relied on daily for nourishment.
 And these are just the type of meals that we can rely on to feed ourselves and our families, friends, and neighbors – both in tough times and in times of stability and prosperity.

 So let’s talk about ingredients: